 Many CEOs have changed the way their companies operate.
 But the most important CEOs have transformed not just their businesses, but also people's lives, including how they live, work, play and love.
-Perhaps Steve Jobs said it best in a1997 commercial: “The people who are crazy enough to think they can change the world are the ones who do.”
+Perhaps Steve Jobs said it best: “The people who are crazy enough to think they can change the world are the ones who do.”

-It is little surprise that Steve Jobs, Apple’s founder and former CEO, had an almost immeasurable cultural and technological impact on people’s day-to-day lives.
+It's little surprise that Jobs, Apple’s founder and former CEO, had an almost immeasurable cultural and technological impact on people’s day-to-day lives.
 Similarly, other top CEOs have taken steps to leave their marks on the world.

 1. Steve Jobs, Apple